Circuit topology

 The circuit topology of a folded linear polymer refers to the arrangement of its intra-molecular contacts.
 Examples of linear polymers with intra-molecular contacts are nucleic acids and proteins.
-Proteins fold via formation of contacts of various nature, including hydrogen bonds, disulfide bonds, and beta-beta interactions.
-Contacts in the genome are established via protein bridges including CTCF and cohesins and are measured by technologies including Hi-C. Circuit topology categorises the topological arrangement of these physical contacts, that are referred to as hard contacts.
-Furthermore, chains can fold via knotting (or formation of "soft" contacts).
+Proteins fold via the formation of contacts of various natures, including hydrogen bonds, disulfide bonds, and beta-beta interactions.
+RNA molecules fold by forming hydrogen bonds between nucleotides, forming nested or non-nested structures.
+Contacts in the genome are established via protein bridges including CTCF and cohesins and are measured by technologies including Hi-C. Circuit topology categorises the topological arrangement of these physical contacts, that are referred to as hard contacts (or h-contacts).
+Furthermore, chains can fold via knotting (or the formation of "soft" contacts (s-contacts)).
 Circuit topology uses a similar language to categorise both "soft" and "hard" contacts, and provides a full description of a folded linear chain.
+In this framework, a "circuit" refers to a segment of the chain where each contact site within the segment forms connections with other contact sites within the same segment, and thus is not left unpaired.
+A folded chain can thus be studied based on its constituting circuits.

 A simple example of a folded chain is a chain with two hard contacts.
-For a chain with two binary contacts, three arrangements are available: parallel (P), series (S) and crossed (X).
+For a chain with two binary contacts, three arrangements are available: parallel (P), series (S), and crossed (X).
 For a chain with n contacts, the topology can be described by an n by n matrix in which each element illustrates the relation between a pair of contacts and may take one of the three states, P, S and X. Multivalent contacts can also be categorised in full or via decomposition into several binary contacts.
-Similarly, circuit topology allows for classification of the pairwise arrangements of chain crossings and tangles, thus providing a complete 3D description of folded chains.
-Furthermore, one can apply circuit topology operations to soft and hard contacts to generate complex folds.
+Similarly, circuit topology allows for the classification of the pairwise arrangements of chain crossings and tangles, thus providing a complete 3D description of folded chains.
+Furthermore, one can apply circuit topology operations to soft and hard contacts to generate complex folds, using a bottom-up engineering approach.